Social care in England: Current provision

-Sir Andrew Dilnot conducted a review of the social care system for the Cameron Government, and proposed a universal lifetime cost cap of around £73,000, on the basis of pooled risk, like an insurance arrangement.
-He also proposed the introduction of personal budgets for every care user, allowing them to spend the funding for their social care as they see fit, rather than having to use the council provider.
-These changes were legislated for, and passed into law, but Local Councils demanded that the changes be delayed until after the next election, claiming that they did not have the money or ability required if they were to implement the changes immediately; the change was postponed until 2020, and has not yet been commenced.
+Sir Andrew Dilnot conducted a review of the social care system for the Cameron Government, and his 2011 report proposed a universal lifetime cost cap of around £73,000, on the basis of pooled risk, like an insurance arrangement.
+He also proposed the introduction of personal budgets for every care user, allowing them to spend the funding for their social care as they saw fit, rather than having to use the council provider.
+These changes were legislated for, and passed into law, but local councils demanded that the changes be delayed until after the next election, saying they did not have the money or ability to implement the changes immediately; the change was postponed until 2020, and has not yet been commenced.

-Independently of the Dilnot proposals, the administration of Attendance Allowance will be transferred to Local Councils in 2020, meaning that assessment of care needs will be merged with assessment of funding eligibility, for those who qualify for Attendance Allowance (individuals who have reached State Pension Age).
-This will also allow the money to pass directly from central government to the council, without needing to pass through the care user's bank account in-between; personal budgets mean that the care user still has control of how the money is spent (though it will no longer be possible to spend it on frivolous things that do not contribute towards care).
+Independently of the Dilnot proposals, the administration of Attendance Allowance was transferred to Local Councils in 2020, meaning that assessment of care needs merged with assessment of funding eligibility, for those who qualify for Attendance Allowance (individuals who have reached State Pension age).
+This will also allow the money to pass directly from central government to the council, without needing to pass through the care user's bank account; personal budgets mean that the care user still has control of how the money is spent, though it will no longer be possible to spend it on frivolous things that do not contribute towards care.

-A court decision means many care workers are entitled to back pay for overnight sleep shifts.
-Many local authorities, charities and companies providing care say they cannot afford this and will fold without financial help from the government.
-The problem remains unresolved with some care providers facing possible bankruptcy.
+A 2017 employment tribunal decision meant many care workers are entitled to back pay for overnight sleep shifts.
+Many local authorities, charities and companies providing care say they could not afford this and would fold without financial help from the government.
+In 2024, the issue remained unresolved with some care providers facing possible bankruptcy.

 A director general for adult social care, Rosamund Roughton, was appointed to the Department of Health and Social Care in 2020, a similar position having been abolished in 2016 when Jon Rouse left.